How to Search Metadata in Java Using Regex with GroupDocs.Metadata

 Direct Download

-Alternatively, you can download the latest version directly from GroupDocs.Metadata for Java releases.
+If you prefer not to use Maven, you can download the latest JAR directly from GroupDocs.Metadata for Java releases.

 License Acquisition Steps

-1. Visit the GroupDocs website and request a temporary license.
+1. Visit the GroupDocs website and request a temporary trial license.

 Metadata metadata = new Metadata("path/to/your/document");